helviojunior/knowsmore/README.md

 # Execution Flow

-In order to get better correlated data we suggest the following execution flow:
+There is no an obligation order to import data, but to get better correlation data we suggest the following execution flow:

 1. Create database file
-2. Importing BloodHound files
+2. Import BloodHound files
    1. Domains
    2. Groups
    3. Users
-3. Importing NTDS file
+3. Import NTDS file
-4. Importing cracked hashes
+4. Import cracked hashes

 ## Create database file